Home page

 Antibodies to various different myelin proteins have been looked at

-and Carolyn Gabriel produced a test for antibodies to a protein known
+and Carolyn Gabriel produced a test for antibodies to a protein

+CIDP.
 This is so far the closest they have got to finding antibodies

-consistently to any particular antigen and could be part of the story.
+consistently to any particular antigen and could be part of the

-really responsible.
+are really responsible.

 CIDP is usually treatable the first line of treatment is IVIG if a

-patient does not benefit from IVIG then the physician should consider
+patient does not benefit from IVIG then the physician should

-other treatments like plasmaphersis or steroids, cyclosporon, avonex,
+consider other treatments like plasmaphersis or steroids,

-enbral.
+cyclosporon, avonex, enbral.

-| Neurology.
+Neurology.
 2002 Dec 24;59(12 Suppl 6):S33-40. |

 |